 5 Ways to Step into Minimalism

-Minimalism is more than just a trend and for some it’s even a lifestyle, but if you’re looking to declutter your home, taking a minimalistic approach can be as relieving as it is efficient.
+Minimalism is more than just a trend and for some it’s a committed lifestyle.
+If you’re looking to declutter your home, taking a minimalistic approach can be as relieving as it is efficient.
 There are many reasons to declutter and organize your home in a minimalistic fashion.
-For one, it is fashionable, but more so it gives you a chance to rid of the old and create space for the new.
-This experience can be as spiritual as you want it, whether you want to take the time to redefine your living space and make a statement, or if you feel like you just need to quit hoarding outdated clothes (because pencil-lined fedoras and low-waisted jeans are just dead).
+Currently it is fashionable, but it truly does give you a chance to rid yourself of the old and create space for the new.
+This experience can be as spiritual as you want it to be.
+It’s up to you whether you want to take the time to redefine your living space and make a statement, or if you feel like you just need to quit hoarding outdated clothes (because pencil-lined fedoras and low-waisted jeans are just dead).
 So take a moment to collect your thoughts and ambitions for this project.
 We’ve listed our five favorite ways to declutter and live with less stress.

 #1 The 4-Box Method -

 This approach involves quite a bit of determination and motivation as you will be combing through every item in every room.
 Don’t panic yet!
 You can take on as much or as little as you want, just know that you’ll finish faster if you don’t turn back.
 So, take four boxes labeled “Trash”, “Give Away”, “Keep”, and “Relocate” and simply analyze EACH item in a room and determine which box it belongs in.
-The overall goal is to leave with less than you started with, but you can make it more challenging by rearranging the items you keep and if it doesn’t fit your scheme, toss it or donate it.
+The overall goal is to leave with less than you started with.
+You can make it more challenging by rearranging the items you keep.
+Then if it doesn’t fit your scheme, either toss it or donate it.